 Section 11.
 Corporate Secretary and Assistant Corporate Secretaries.
-The Corporate Secretary, under the direction of the President, shall be the recorder of the Authority and shall keep in safe custody the records, files and seal of the Authority and shall have power to affix such seal to all contracts, documents, bonds or other obligations and other instruments to be executed by the Authority and attest the same and shall certify, when required to, copies of the records, proceedings and documents of the

-Authority and shall perform such other duties as shall from time to time be assigned to him/her by the President.
-The Assistant Corporate Secretaries, under the direction of the President, shall have power to affix the seal of the Authority to all contracts, documents, bonds or other obligations and other instruments to be executed by the Authority and attest the same and shall certify, when required to, copies of all records, proceedings and documents of the Authority and shall perform such other duties as shall from time to time be assigned to them by the President.
+The Corporate Secretary, under the direction of the President, shall be the recorder of the Authority and shall keep in safe custody the records, files and seal of the Authority and shall have power to affix such seal to all contracts, documents, bonds or other obligations and other instruments to be executed by the Authority and attest the same and shall certify, when required to, copies of the records, proceedings and documents of the Authority and shall perform such other duties as shall from time to time be assigned to him/her by the President.
+The Assistant Corporate Secretaries, under the direction of the President, shall have power to affix the seal of the Authority to all contracts, documents, bonds or other obligations and other instruments to be executed by the Authority and attest the same and shall certify, when required to, copies of all records, proceedings and documents of the Authority and shall perform such other duties as shall from time to time be assigned to the obligations and other instruments to be executed by the Authority and attest the same and shall certify, when required to, copies of all records, proceedings and documents of the Authority and shall perform such other duties as shall from time to time be assigned to them by the President.